bf777/DeepLabCut/README.md

    - To begin, first edit the myconfig_analysis.py file

    - For extracting posture from a folder with videos run ("CUDA_VISIBLE_DEVICES=0 python3 AnalyzeVideos.py") and then make labeled videos ("MakingLabeledVideo.py").
 Use "PlotEval.py" to output all of the predicted labels for a given video to .csv, and display all bodyparts as a single, averaged value (this is useful for communicating the efficacy of the label predictor).

+**(9) Run the trained network on a streaming video**

+*Requires a Raspberry Pi with a Picam*.
+It is likely possible to use other webcams as well, but the current script has only been tested with Picam.

+*Coming soon!*

 # Contribute: